arturochian/datascience-2015/lessons/08_gradient_descent_regularization/README.md

 - [Gradient Descent for Ordinary Least Squares, Two Variables](https://s3-us-west-2.amazonaws.com/ga-dat-2015-suneel/worksheets/Gradient+Descent/GD_Worksheet_2.pdf)

 # What is gradient descent?
 An algorithm to minimize functions, useful to use because we're always trying to minimize some cost function to fit our data accurately.
+It involves moving in the direction of steepest descent until we hit the minimum.

 # What is stochastic gradient descent?
 A more efficient way to find the minimum of a function by randomly sampling the training set and updating our parameters based on the gradient with respect to that single training data point as opposed to the entire set.